 What to Pack

-Even though the days are sunny, the mild temperatures mean that you will still need to pack jeans, sweaters, and other cool-weather clothing, especially if you're planning on being outside for an extended period.
+Even though the days are sunny, the mild temperatures and cool nights mean that you will still need to pack jeans, sweaters, and other cold-weather clothing, especially if you're planning on being outside for an extended period.
 If you get cold easily and you plan to be walking around at night, you may even want to bring along a warm hat or some gloves to stay warm.
 For the day time, comfortable pants, shirts, and a light jacket should suffice.

 February Events in Las Vegas